sdee3/aws-lambda-typescript-layers/README.md

 - `functions/src` - Code for the application's Lambda function.
 - `functions/tests` - Unit tests for the application code.
 - `events` - Invocation events that you can use to invoke the function.
-- `template.yaml` - A template that defines the application's AWS resources.
+- `template.yaml` - A template that defines the application's AWS resources, environment variables, layers, and other configurable settings.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Build and Deploy the sample application